vivesweb/rn-Neural-Network-in-pure-PHP-ML-AI/README.md

  **3) MULTITHREAD & MULTI-PROCESSORS**

  One solution to improve the speed spend in the process of deep learning is using **multi-processor threads (process parallelization)**... and **YES!!!.
-PHP can do it!!!!** :blush:
+PHP can do it natively!!!!** :blush:

  With PHP, parallelization is possible.
 I will have new code soon for the class with parallelization feature.
 This future code obligatorily **WILL NEED** to be executed on **GNU/LINUX** servers and **CLI** environtment, but the code for execute learned models can be executed on any type of server with php, as a basic web server, for example (CLI, cgi, windows, linux, web server on shared hosting, ....).